Purple-Recovery/purple-recovery/README.md

   * Resides on client-side only

 ## Models
-#### Firebase for Drop a Note
+#### DropANoteModel
+   * Text-based model recieves form data from FormValidationController, organizes and sends the data for storage in Firebase
-   * Communicates with DropANoteController to receive the correctly formatted text data and return a “Submission Success” page
+   * Communicates with FormSubmissionController when a submission is successful
-   * Feedback is stored in external database, to be accessed by Purple Recovery team members eventually for review after submission
+   * Feedback data is stored externally in Firebase, to be accessed by Purple Recovery team members eventually for review after submission
+   * Resides on client-side only

 ## Controllers
 _DropANoteController_